 4th of July Science

 Looking to create some oohhs and ahhs on the Fourth... you've come to the right place!

-From your pancake breakfast through the barbecue all the way into the fireworks display, bring a little fun summer science into your 4th of July activities.
+From your backyard barbecue to the evening fireworks display, bring a little summer science into your 4th of July festivities.
 We’ve compiled a list of some of the most explosive, colorful, and sparkling experiments to do on the Fourth.
-So pick your favorites, grab the materials listed below, and have some fun.
+Pick your favorites, grab a few materials and have some fun.
 Happy 4th of July from Steve Spangler Science.

 Fourth of July activities, ideas, and demonstrations that incorporate hands-on science to help you make the most out of Independence Day, fireworks, and fun with friends and family.